JoshuatheProgrammer/WindowsAccountCreator/README.md

 Please Note For Guest Account
 You Can Not Make The Username "local" or "localguest" I havent tried other usernames but those two are not allowed.
 I am not sure if same goes for admin.

+Added source code to repository : 10:10 PM - 10:15 PM it was within that time span

+Took out colorful console due to the fact that I never used it.